🥇 Peeking Into the Window: SQL FIRST VALUE, LAST VALUE, and NTH_VALUE Functions

 • NTH_VALUE returns NULL if there aren’t enough rows in the frame yet

-🧭 When Should You Use Each?
+🧭 When Should You Use FIRST_VALUE vs LAST_VALUE vs NTH_VALUE?

 • Use FIRST_VALUE() when you need the starting point (first price, first date, first event)